elmnt/stringer/readme.md

 I'm adding a changelog with this push, which I'm labeling v2.0, as I've made some major changes.
 I have a lot more on my to-do list, and I'd like to keep a better record as it grows.

 #### v2.0
-- Reformatted my entire Sass kit
+- Reformatted my Sass partials
-- Rebuilt the grid system (flexbox addition coming soon)
+- Rebuilt the grid system
-- Multiple changes to my styles and scripts to decrease weight and increase performance
+- Removed some fluff to decrease weight and increase performance
-- Updated [formhack.io](http://formhack.io/ "FormHack") (unstyled, but all components in place)

 ### Credit/Inspiration